rajveer100704/AgentHive/README.md

-# 📰 Multi-Agent AI Researcher
+# 📰 Multi-Agent AI Researcher : AgentHive

     A **Streamlit-powered AI application** that leverages a team of specialized agents to research **top HackerNews stories** and generate insightful summaries, reports, and     blog-style content.
     This project demonstrates **multi-agent collaboration**, **LLM orchestration**, and **real-world data integration** — making it production-ready and portfolio-worthy.